Well-balanced treatment of gravity in astrophysical fluid dynamics simulations at low Mach numbers: Equations of compressible, ideal hydrodynamics

 Another common form of this equation is using a variant of the temperature gradients expressed using pressure as a coordinate,

 Using this definition \cref{eq:brunt} is equivalent to

 with the pressure scale height,

-We call a hydrostatic equilibrium \emph{stable with respect to convection} or \emph{convectively stable}, if $N^2\geq0$.
-Otherwise we call it \emph{unstable with respect to convection} or \emph{convectively unstable}.
+We call a hydrostatic equilibrium stable with respect to convection or convectively stable, if $N^2\geq0$.
+Otherwise we call it unstable with respect to convection or convectively unstable.
 This is a local definition, which means that a hydrostatic solution can be convectively stable in one region and convectively unstable in another.
 A suitable reference time for convectively stable setups is the minimal \brunt time

-It seems to be a natural time scale for the evolution of small perturbations as explained for example in \citet{berberich2019a}.
+It seems to be a natural timescale for the evolution of small perturbations as explained for example in \citet{berberich2019a}.
 For any hydrostatic solution, the value of $N^2$ can be either calculated analytically (for simple \eos, like the ideal gas \eos) or numerically for more complex \eos.

 Another useful timescale is the sound crossing time~\tSC through the domain.
 Similar to \citet{kaeppeli2016a}, we define \tSC in the direction of coordinate $\xi^l$ as

 with $\xi^l_L$ and $\xi^l_R$ being the lower and upper boundaries of the domain in that direction.
 The speed of sound~$c$ is calculated using the equation of state.
 An expression for the sound speed using a general equation of state is given by